ordercloud-api/ordercloud-dotnet-catalyst/README.md

 [![OrderCloud.Catalyst](https://img.shields.io/nuget/v/ordercloud-dotnet-catalyst.svg?maxAge=3600)](https://www.nuget.org/packages/ordercloud-dotnet-catalyst/)

-A foundational library for building OrderCloud middleware, plugins and extensions with ASP.NET Core.
+A foundational library for building OrderCloud middleware, plugins and extensions with .NET.
 A toolbox of helpers for authentication, performant bulk requests, error handling, jobs, project setup, ect.

 See [dotnet-catalyst-examples](https://github.com/ordercloud-api/dotnet-catalyst-examples) for a starter template of a middleware project that uses this library.
 Targeted guides are found there.

-If you're building solutions for OrderCloud using ASP.NET Core and find a particular task difficult or tedious, we welcome you to [suggest a feature](https://github.com/ordercloud-api/ordercloud-dotnet-catalyst/issues/new) for inclusion in this library.
+If you're building solutions for OrderCloud using .NET and find a particular task difficult or tedious, we welcome you to [suggest a feature](https://github.com/ordercloud-api/ordercloud-dotnet-catalyst/issues/new) for inclusion in this library.

 ## Features